sugarlabs/GSoC/Ideas-2024.md

 we have about 27 activities on flathub and we'd like to increase that number.

-We have a [guide](https://github.com/tchx84/sugarapp/blob/master/flatpak-guide.md) that shows you how to port Sugar activities to Flatpak.
+We have a [guide](https://github.com/tchx84/sugarapp/blob/master/flatpak-guide.md) that shows you how to port Sugar activities to Flatpak, you'll also need to [submit](https://docs.flathub.org/docs/for-app-authors/submission/) the activity to flatpak.

 **Project Length**<br>